Pope Gregory I: Papacy

 Pope Gregory had strong convictions on missions: "Almighty God places good men in authority that He may impart through them the gifts of His mercy to their subjects.
 And this we find to be the case with the British over whom you have been appointed to rule, that through the blessings bestowed on you the blessings of heaven might be bestowed on your people also."
 He is credited with re-energizing the Church's missionary work among the non-Christian peoples of northern Europe.
-He is most famous for sending a mission, often called the Gregorian mission, under Augustine of Canterbury, prior of Saint Andrew's, where he had perhaps succeeded Gregory, to evangelize the pagan Anglo-Saxons of Britain.
+He is most famous for sending a mission, often called the Gregorian mission, under Augustine of Canterbury, prior of Saint Andrew's, where he had possibly succeeded Gregory, to evangelize the pagan Anglo-Saxons of Britain.
 It seems that the pope had never forgotten the Anglo-Saxon slaves whom he had once seen in the Roman Forum.
 The mission was successful, and it was from England that missionaries later set out for the Netherlands and Germany.
-The preaching of non-heretical Christian faith and the elimination of all deviations from it was a key element in Gregory's worldview, and it constituted one of the major continuing policies of his pontificate.
+The preaching of non-heretical Christian faith and the elimination of all deviations from it were a key element in Gregory's worldview, and it constituted one of the major continuing policies of his pontificate.
 Pope Gregory the Great urged his followers on the value of bathing as a bodily need.

+Pope Gregory also significantly influenced Catholic teaching on the Jews.
+Based on the writings of St Paul and St Augustine of Hippo, but also existing Roman law, he declared Jews should be protected by Christians and allowed the practise of Judaism unharmed.
+In his letter to the bishop of Palermo he laid out that just as Jews were not allowed to pursue more freedoms than Roman law allowed their position, so Christians were not allowed to infringe the rights that Jews had.
+This letter became later the template for papal protective letters for the Jews in the later Middle Ages, like Calixtus II's pontifical bull Sicut Judaeis ("Just as the Jews").
+Importantly, though he also encouraged bishops to convert the Jews, Pope Gregory insisted that Jews should not be forced to convert or physically harmed.